The October Vegetable of the Month is Tomatoes!

 This fruit is amazing…wait, fruit?
-That’s right, tomatoes are technically a fruit but most people associate with vegetables because of their hearty flavor which makes it the vegetable of the month.
-Remember whether its a fruit or vegetable, its good for you!
-Aim for 5 fruits and vegetables each day!
+That’s right, tomatoes are technically a fruit, but most people consider them part of the vegetable family because of their hearty flavor.
+Remember whether its a fruit or vegetable, it’s good for you!
+Aim for 5 – 9 fruits and vegetables each day!

 Did you know…

-- Tomatoes are chocked full of essential vitamins C, A, and B6, along with iron, potassium, manganese and fiber.
+- Tomatoes are chock full of essential Vitamins C, A, and B6, along with iron, potassium, manganese and fiber.

 - One cup of canned tomatoes contains only 41 calories and no fat.

 - Tomatoes are rich in powerful antioxidants called carotenoids that protect against certain types of cancers and slow the development of atherosclerosis (plaque associated with hardening of arteries).

 - The most abundant type of carotenoid found in tomatoes is lycopene.
-Foods high in lycopene may help to reduce the risk for prostate, digestive, and pancreatic cancers.
+Foods high in lycopene may help reduce the risk for prostate, digestive, and pancreatic cancers.
 Tomato products are responsible for more than 80% of the lycopene in the U.S. diet.

 - Tomato products also fight inflammation associated with chronic diseases such as cardiovascular disease.